Strvstraja/sbecagoldotcom/sbecagoldotcom/src/content/blog/what-is-software-testing-beginner-guide.md

 Testing helps answer a simple but critical question:
 **"Does the software work as expected?"**

-Without testing, software is like a car without brakes—it might move fast, but it’s not safe.
+Without testing, software is like a car without brakes - it might move fast, but it’s not safe.

 Or let me rephrase it to bring it closer to the real world:
 Without testing it is like driving a car but you are not sure if the brakes are installed at all and there is a slight chance that if you press the brakes the car will accelerate